Reviewing Local Bounti (LOCL) and Its Competitors

 Local Bounti (NYSE:LOCL – Get Rating) is one of 33 public companies in the “Agricultural production – crops” industry, but how does it weigh in compared to its peers?
-We will compare Local Bounti to related companies based on the strength of its profitability, earnings, risk, analyst recommendations, dividends, valuation and institutional ownership.
+We will compare Local Bounti to related businesses based on the strength of its risk, dividends, analyst recommendations, profitability, valuation, earnings and institutional ownership.

+65.3% of Local Bounti shares are held by institutional investors.
+Comparatively, 25.5% of shares of all “Agricultural production – crops” companies are held by institutional investors.
+41.5% of Local Bounti shares are held by insiders.
+Comparatively, 17.7% of shares of all “Agricultural production – crops” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-Local Bounti has a beta of 1.75, indicating that its stock price is 75% more volatile than the S&P 500.
-Comparatively, Local Bounti’s peers have a beta of -24.13, indicating that their average stock price is 2,513% less volatile than the S&P 500.
+Local Bounti has a beta of 1.75, indicating that its share price is 75% more volatile than the S&P 500.
+Comparatively, Local Bounti’s peers have a beta of -24.13, indicating that their average share price is 2,513% less volatile than the S&P 500.

-This table compares Local Bounti and its peers top-line revenue, earnings per share and valuation.
+This table compares Local Bounti and its peers gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue